 Two joints and several jaw muscles make it possible to open and close the mouth.
 They work together when you chew, speak, and swallow.
-These structures include muscles and ligaments, as well as the jawbone, the mandible (lower jaw) with two joints, the TMJ’s.
+These structures include muscles and ligaments, as well as the jawbone, the mandible (lower jaw) with two joints, the Temporomandibular Joints or TMJ’s.

 The TM joint is one of the most complex joints in the body.
 Located on each side of the head, these joints work together and can make many different movements, including a combination of rotating and translocational (gliding) action, used when chewing and speaking.